 - Search engines look at links to determine what a page is about.

-- For instance, if the linked text says 'how to play golf', the search engine will rank the page higher for the phrase 'how to play golf'.
+- For instance, if the linked text says "how to play golf", the search engine will rank the page higher for that phrase.

 - Try and build lots of links between pages on your site.